AI Literacy on Campus

 ACCESSIBILITY

-All guest speaker sessions feature auto-captioning and are available on demand after the initial broadcast.
-Please email course-support@libraryjournal.com upon registration if you require any special accommodations and we will make our best efforts to facilitate them.
+All sessions include auto-captioning and are available on demand after the initial broadcast.
+If you require accommodations, please email course-support@libraryjournal.com upon registration and we will make our best efforts to support you.

 SUPPORT